+In this section, we derive the proposed probability distribution using Grassmann numbers.
+The properties of Grassmann numbers can be consulted in the Appendix~\ref{sec: grassmann_appendix}.
+Readers who are interested in the application of the model rather than the theoretical background can safely skip this section.

-The multivariate Bernoulli distribution is a probability distribution for binary random variables, where the $p$-dimensional binary variables are encoded by the dummy variables taking $x_i \in \{0, 1\} , \;\;i \in P \equiv \{1,2,\dots, p\}$.
-Usually, the joint distribution of the multivariate Bernoulli distribution is expressed as the exponential function of the quadratic form in the dummy variables~\cite{Wainwright2008, Dai2013},
+The multivariate Bernoulli distribution is a probability distribution for binary random variables, where $p$-dimensional binary variables are encoded by the vector of dummy variables $x_P$ taking $x_i \in \{0, 1\} , \;\;i \in P \equiv \{1,2,\dots, p\}$.
+Usually, the joint distribution of the multivariate Bernoulli distribution is expressed as an exponential function of a polynomial up to the second order for the dummy variables~\cite{Wainwright2008, Dai2013},

 where $b_i$ and $w_{ij}$ are called the bias and weight terms, and the exponent is called the energy function. $Z$ is the partition function that ensures that the distribution sums to one.
 In the conventional multivariate Bernoulli distribution, various quantities such as the partition function and expected values are computed by summation over all possible states.
-For example, the expected value of the random variable $x_i$ is expressed as the following summation,
+For example, the expected value of the random variable $x_i$ is expressed as the following summation:

-However, for the multivariate binary variables, the number of possible states increases exponentially as the dimension of the variable $p$ increases.
-Then, performing the summation over states in the expected value becomes difficult even numerically.
-Furthermore, there exists a difficulty with the conventional multivariate Bernoulli distribution that the marginal and conditional distributions do not follow the multivariate Bernoulli distribution.
+However, for multivariate binary variables, the number of possible states increases exponentially as the dimension of the variable $p$ increases.
+Then, performing the summation over states becomes difficult even numerically.
+Furthermore, there exists a difficulty with the conventional multivariate Bernoulli distribution that the marginal distributions do not follow the multivariate Bernoulli distribution, though the conditional distributions still follow the multivariate Bernoulli distribution.
 In fact, the marginal distribution $p(x_R)$ for indices $R = P \setminus M$, in which the variables with the indices $M \subseteq P$ are marginalized out,